cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-Then we are going to add a function for getting the corrections from the file.
+Then we are going to add a function for getting the pileup corrections from the file.
 Make sure you have the correct path to the file in the function.
 We will also add a function that finds the correct pileup correction value for each event.
-This code should be added to line 81.
+Add the code to line 81.

 ```py
 # Getting pileup corrections using gInterpreter